jacoblapworth/akahu-sdk-swift/README.md

 xui-icon is a module for importing and using XUI Icons to you project.
 The full list of existing icons may be found [here](https://github.dev.xero.com/pages/UXE/xui-icon/).

+The icons can be consumed in 3 ways:
+* Using the `XUIIcon` module as a React component.
+Use this for React-based single page apps.
+* Using the ES5 artifact available on edge.xero.com.
+Use this for non-React-based single page apps.
+* The SVG path of each individual icon can be imported from the `icon` folder.
+Use this for apps that are shared across various pages (e.g. the header)

-The current implementation is similar to the process described in [css-tricks](https://css-tricks.com/svg-symbol-good-choice-icons/) where the SVG paths are added to a hidden element within the page, and all icon usages reference the SVGs in this blob.
+The main implementation is similar to the process described in [css-tricks](https://css-tricks.com/svg-symbol-good-choice-icons/) where the SVG paths are added to a hidden element within the page, and all icon usages reference the SVGs in this blob.
 When using react, the blob is added by `XUIIcon`, so React users do not need to worry about this.

 By default, each icon has its fill set to `currentColor`, so it will use the inherited font colour.